Self-Leadership – 7 of the Most Important Skills to Master

 - Caring to the point of care-taking others and attempting to control (or be overly responsible for their actions)

-- Settling for ordinary or average.
-You are neither of those , and you deserve extraordinary
+- Choosing to settle for just being ordinary or average.
+You are neither of those, and you deserve extraordinary

 - Desiring things to stay the same